Nicholasp3435/FlightSoftwareProject/README.md

 doesn't, it will truncate the message to fit.
 The pixel to message length is 1:1, meaning that for each letter in the message, it uses 1 pixel.

+A small sidenote I accidentally found out right on the last day of this project, it's possible to encode other filetypes!
+It will always output a PNG, but I accidentally inputted a JPG to encode and it worked flawlessly!
+Not only that, but the message isn't limited to text, it can encode any data into an image!
+I've even been able to encode images inside themselves without issues.

 ### To Decode

 After running the `make` command, there will be an executable file called `decode.out`.
 The following